How Much Does It Cost To Travel In Alaska?

 Another area that surprises many visitors to Alaska is the cost of food.
-The cost, especially of fresh produce is quite high compared to most the rest of the US.
-Alaska is quite far from the rest of the country and the growing season is quite short, so most things need trucked up here.
+The cost, especially of fresh produce is quite high compared to most of the rest of the US.
+Alaska is quite far from the rest of the country and the growing season is quite short, so most things need to be trucked up here.

 Budget ($100 or less): Those camping on their trip to Alaska can spend very little if you plan to prepare all your own meals and choose cheaper to prepare meals.
 On my recent trip, I mentioned previously we spent about $80 on groceries for the week which yielded more than enough to pull us through the entire week.

 Middle of the Road ($150-300): Grabbing fast food and meals from grocery store delis for the most part and splurging on a nice dinner.

 Splurge: ($500+): In this price range you can plan to eat out good restaurants in cities and tourist areas.